AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 The ``dist`` section inside the ``ingredients`` section defines which Debian distribution should be used as a base.
 The ``sources`` section inside the ``ingredients`` section describes the repositories from which the package should be pulled.
 The entries are in the same format as lines in a debian ``sources.list`` file.
 Note that the ``http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_16.04`` repository needs the ``http://archive.ubuntu.com/ubuntu/`` repository so that the dependencies can be resolved.

 .. note::
     In the future, other types of packages like ``.rpm`` could also be included in the ``.yml`` file definition.
-Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script <https://github.com/AppImageCommunity/pkg2appimage/blob/master/pkg2appimage>`_.
+Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script`_.

 Using ingredients from an Ubuntu PPA